moomochi/moomochi/README.md

 ### Hi there 👋
 My name is b00ey, but I go by g00ber as well.
-I am a cybersecurity student interested in Malaware Analyis, Bug Bounty , Reverse Enginnering and Penteration Testing.
-Currently learning C and Python!
+I am a cybersecurity student interested in Malaware Analysis
-This is where I dump all my projects.

 <!--